-Noninterest expense totaled \$45.4 million for the year ended December 31, 2020, a \$8.5 million, or 22.9% increase from \$36.9 million for the year ended December 31, 2019.
-The increase was primarily driven by a \$3.5 million increase in salaries and employee benefits as the result of merit increases and increased staff to meet the needs of the Company's growth, and a \$7.0 million non-recurring prepayment fee associated with the extinguishment of \$94.0 million of FHLB term advances.
-The increases were partially offset by a decrease of \$2.5 million in amortization of tax credit investments and a decrease of \$719,000 in marketing and advertising expenses.
+Noninterest expense totaled \$48.1 million for the year ended December 31, 2021, a \$2.7 million, or 6.0% increase from \$45.4 million for the year ended December 31, 2020.
+The increase was primarily driven by a \$5.3 million increase in salaries and employee benefits as the result of merit increases and increased staff to meet the needs of the Company's growth, offset partially by a decrease in debt prepayment fees primarily attributable to a \$7.0 million non-recurring prepayment fee associated with the early extinguishment of \$94.0 million of higher priced FHLB term advances, incurred in 2020.

-Full-time equivalent employees increased from 160 as of December 31, 2019, to 183 as of December 31, 2020.
-Despite the uncertainty surrounding the COVID-19 pandemic, the Company continues to attract strategic hires in lending, deposit gathering, technology and risk management roles.
+Full-time equivalent employees increased from 183 as of December 31, 2020, to 220 as of December 31, 2021.
+Despite the uncertainty surrounding the COVID-19 pandemic, the Company continues to add key talent across the organization.